Call for Art

 - We invest in resilient and healthy communities

 - We protect cherished resources for future generations

 Oregon artists (18 or older) working in any media are welcome to apply.
 NOTE: Artists living or working in Benton County will receive one extra criteria point in the selection process.

-A diverse selection of artists are encourage to apply, including artists from traditionally excluded communities including (but is not limited to): artists from rural communities, emerging artists, artists from communities of color, LGBTQ+, artists who are self-taught.
+A diverse selection of artists are encouraged to apply, including artists from traditionally excluded communities including, but not limited to artists from: rural communities, emerging artists, artists from communities of color, LGBTQ+, artists who are self-taught.

 All artists are welcome regardless of citizenship status, color, familial status, gender identity or expression, religious observance, sex, sexual orientation, and sources or level of income.